Juniper Advanced Threat Prevention Cloud

 How the SRX Series Device Remediates Traffic

-Figure 3 shows an example flow of a client requesting a file download with Juniper Sky ATP.
+Figure 3 shows an example flow of a client requesting a file download with Juniper ATP Cloud.

 A client system behind an SRX Series devices requests a file download from the Internet.
 The SRX Series device forwards that request to the appropriate server.